wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

     - For QCA9300, its frequency synthesizer supports ranges of [2.2-2.9] GHz and [4.4 - 6.1] GHz in the 2.4 and 5 GHz bands, respectively.
 You can specify any carrier frequency within the ranges.
     - For IWL5300, you can only specify the standard channel frequencies, e.g., 2412e6, 2432e6, 5815e6, etc.
   - Notes:
     - We have observed the decline of Tx/Rx performance caused by the cross-band tuning, e.g., 2412e6->5200e6.
-We recommend to use `array_prepare_for_picoscenes` to performance the cross-band tuning.
+We recommend using `array_prepare_for_picoscenes` to perform the cross-band tuning.
     - When operating in `HT40+/-` channel modes, this option, which always refers to the real carrier frequency, is not equal to the center frequency of `HT40+/-`'s primary channel, e.g., if you want to communicate with a `5200 HT40-` channel, you should tune your carrier frequency to 5190e6 or 5200e6 with 40 or 20 MHz channel bandwidth (CBW), respectively.
   - Example: `--freq 5200e6`